bengant3/recycleNashville/README.md

 ## Gatsby and React

 [Gatsby](https://www.gatsbyjs.com/docs/) is just a tool that helps us develop our website without worrying about extraneous stuff.
-I'm gonna try to use to [React](https://reactjs.org/docs/getting-started.html), a library that uses Javascript to cleanly build a website/HTML elements.
+I think we shoul try to use to [React](https://reactjs.org/docs/getting-started.html), a library that uses Javascript to cleanly build a website/HTML elements.
 It's pretty straightforward and well-documented.
 There's probably a lot of 20-min youtube videos that explain the basics well.

 Seems like Gatsby Cloud will also easily allow us to host our website online for final presentations.